 - Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler brake line included with our system will be installed in the exact same orientation.

-- Using your line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Use a small screwdriver or awl to pry off the clip holding the brake line to the bracket - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap.
+The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Use a 10mm socket/wrench to remove OE brake line bracket. - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap.

-Step 4 - Remove OE caliper and bracket
+Step 4 - Remove OE caliper